-The Statement of Accounts will be authorised for issue by the Lead Executive Director Corporate Resources of Finance on 30 September 2014.
+The Statement of Accounts will be authorised for issue by the Chief Executive on 30 September 2015.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2014, the figures in the financial statements and notes will be adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date, provided information about conditions existed at 31 March 2015, the figures in the financial statements and notes will be adjusted in all material respects to reflect the impact of this information.

-The financial statements and notes have not been adjusted for the following events which took place after 31 March 2014:
+The financial statements and notes have not been adjusted for the following events which took place after 31 March 2015: